 Delivery methodQAS Self studyField of studyTaxes

 Pre-requisitesThis course introduces the tax treaty rules applicable to business profits.
-Participants should be familiar with the basic principles of tax treaties in addition to the domestic law of at least one country, in particular as it relates to the taxation of cross-border income, and should be familiar with the permanent establishment concept as the course takes you from the basic ideas through to the more complex concepts.
-Participants, particularly those with limited knowledge of tax treaties, are recommended to first complete the course ITA101 Fundamentals of Tax Treaties and ITA103 Permanent Establishments.While this course is suitable for practising professionals, it is also very useful as additional study material in preparing for the CIOT examination - Advanced Diploma in International Taxation (ADIT – Paper 1).
+Participants should be familiar with the basic principles of tax treaties in addition to the domestic law of at least one country with respect to the taxation of enterprises, in particular as it relates to the taxation of cross-border income.
+Further, participants should be familiar with the permanent establishment concept as the course takes you from the basic ideas through to the more complex concepts.
+Participants, particularly those with limited knowledge of tax treaties, are recommended to first complete the course ITA101 Fundamentals of Tax Treaties and ITA103 Permanent Establishments.While this course is suitable for practising professionals in both the public and the private sector, it is also very useful as additional study material in preparing for the CIOT examination - Advanced Diploma in International Taxation (ADIT – Paper 1).
 Further information about this qualification can be found at the ADIT website.No advance preparation is needed for this course.

 - Self study: 5 hrs 30 mins

-- Extra: 40 min video interview with international tax expert, Philip Baker QC
+- Extra: 15 min video interview with international tax expert

 Access to the course is granted for a period of 12 months, from the date of ordering.